mennetorelli/Plumberz/README.md

 0.8749654s
 ```

-Anyway, the results show that with a simple program like this, built with a very short pipeline,
+Anyway, the results show that with a simple program like this, built using a very short pipeline,
 we can achieve considerable performance improvements compared to the lazy I/O version.

-This made us reason whether the problem in our wordcount function was the reading from a file,
+This made us question whether the problem in our wordcount function was the reading from a file,
-so we shifted our attention on that part.
+so we shifted our attention on that aspect.

-For this reason, we built a simple function that reads from an input file, and copies its contents in an output file.
+For this reason, we built a simple function that reads an input file, and copies its contents in an output file.

 This is the function built with the System.IO module, as in the `wordcount` function.

 ```haskell